Recently, Qwen3.5 has been one of the hottest models in the community. It’s a vision language model that’s relatively small and performs well

 qwen3.5:27b and qwen3.5:35b.

-To connect it with your opencode, run the following command:
+To connect it to your opencode, run the following command:

 # Replace 'opencode' with 'claude' or 'codex' as you see fit